Diversity Peer Educators

 DPE Course In Detail

 The DPEs will go through a curriculum-based training course to prepare for their role.
 This training will be a mandatory course that will meet once a week.
-The course will consist of a series of activities, discussions, readings, and writings that will be used to expand the knowledge of systemic and systematic oppression of traditionally marginalized identity groups and develop facilitation skills.
+The course will consist of a series of activities, discussions, readings, and writings that will be used to expand the participants' knowledge about diversity from a historical and contemporary perspective.
 At the completion of the course, DPEs will work to develop programs for their respective functional areas.

 Compensation